AdguardTeam/KnowledgeBase/docs/guides/report-website.md

 - The authors of one of the filters made a mistake when creating the rule;
 - Advertising reinsertion.
 Find more about this method in our [blog](https://adguard.com/en/blog/ad-reinsertion.html).

-You can help us by filling in an application form with examples of ads you faced with.
+You can help us by filling in a form with examples of ads you have encountered.
 To do it, please, use instructions for your OS.

 ## Report a website {#report}